Cardless ATM

 Users were expected to select a service in the app first, then match it on the ATM and scan the QR code.

-To solve this, I worked closely with developers to explore solutions.
-We decided to add a condition check—if a user hasn’t linked a PayPay Bank account, we assume they’re only using E-money Top-Up. so we will take them directly to that flow.
+To address this issue, I worked closely with engineers to explore possible solutions.
+We decided to introduce a condition check: if a user hasn’t linked a PayPay Bank account, we assume they intend to use E-money top-up and route them directly to that flow.

-In addition to fixing the condition check, I added an on-screen tutorial to introduce the new screen and reduce confusion.
+In addition to condition check, I added an tutorial to help users navigate this new feature

 Adding tutorial ballon